datomatic/nova-enum-field/README.md

 }
 ```

+Generally, `attach()` should be the last method you call on the field as it may rely on properties set by earlier calls.
+For example you will get validation failures if `nullable()` is called after `attach()`.

 If you use [datomatic/laravel-enum-helper](https://github.com/datomatic/laravel-enum-helper) you can set optionally a custom dynamic property or/and a subset of cases.
 The default property is `description`.
 ```php